Image placeholder

 Proactivity

-Proactivity can be understood as a characteristic that includes identifying and acting on opportunities.
-Also characteristic of proactive behaviour is showing initiative and taking action and maintaining action until meaningful change occurs (Crant, 1995).
+Proactivity can be understood as a trait that includes identifying and acting on opportunities.
+Also characteristic of proactive behavior is showing initiative and taking action and maintaining action until meaningful change occurs (Crant, 1995).

 Crant, M. (1995).
 The Proactive Personality Scale and Objective Job Performance Among Real Estate Agents.
 Journal of Applied Psychology, 80(4), 532-537.